chocolatey-archive/puppet-chocolatey/README.md

 Requires 0.9.10+ for this feature.

-Use Package Exit Codes - Package scripts can provide exit codes.
-With this on, package exit codes will be what choco uses for exit when non-zero (this value can come from a dependency package).
+**Use Package Exit Codes** - Allows package scripts to provide exit codes.
+With this enabled, Chocolatey uses package exit codes for exit when non-zero (this value can come from a dependency package).
 Chocolatey defines valid exit codes as 0, 1605, 1614, 1641, 3010.
-With this feature off, choco will exit with a 0 or a 1 (matching previous behavior).
+With this feature disabled, Chocolatey exits with a 0 or a 1 (matching previous behavior).

 ~~~puppet
 chocolateyfeature {'usepackageexitcodes':